puppetlabs/puppetlabs-inifile/README.markdown

 ##### `quote_char`

 The character used to quote the entire value of the setting.
-Valid values are '', '"', and "'".
-Defaults to ''.

 Valid options: '', '"' and "'".